 Susan Poole • Chair

-Susan graduated from Oregon State University in Pharmacy and practiced in hospital, community and college health settings.
-She and her husband Bob, settled in Corvallis in 1979.
-She retired from OSU in 2005 as Health Services Relations liaison.
-She has served in numerous OSU leadership roles including OSU Alumni Association and OSU Retirement Association.
-She is on the Board of Advisors for the OSU College of Pharmacy and the Women in Pharmacy Initiative.
-Susan has held statewide nonprofit positions and she is an active community volunteer.
-Currently, she is on the board of The Corvallis Clinic Foundation, is a long serving member of the Greater Corvallis Rotary Club and is a member ARCS Foundation Oregon.
-She was named Corvallis’ First Citizen in 1997 and Corvallis’ Senior First Citizen in 2013.
-Susan and her husband have two daughters and four grandchildren.
+Susan is a Portland, Oregon, native who graduated from Oregon State University in Pharmacy and practiced in hospital, community, and college health settings.
+She and her husband Bob settled in Corvallis in 1979 with their two daughters.
+Susan retired in 2005 from OSU Student Health Services as Health Services Relations liaison.
+She has served in numerous OSU leadership roles including OSU Alumni Association, OSU Retirement Association, OSU College of Science Advisory Board, and was a founding member of OSU Women’s Giving Circle.
+She is on the Alumni Board of Advisors for the OSU College of Pharmacy.
+Susan has held regional and statewide nonprofit positions and she is an active community volunteer.
+She is on the board of The Corvallis Clinic Foundation.
+Susan was a trustee of Good Hospital Foundation for 17 years where she initiated WISH, a women’s giving circle.
+She is a member ARCS Foundation Oregon, has been a Rotarian since 1989, and has been a member of the Assistance League of Corvallis for nearly 36 years.
+She was named Corvallis’ First Citizen in 1997, Leadership Corvallis Hans Neukomm Leadership Award recipient in 2007, and was honored as Corvallis Senior First Citizen in 2013.
+Susan and her husband appreciate family time especially with their four grandchildren.

 Cameron Howell • Treasurer